GerardHaugan/Android/build_system/New-Build-Class.md

 From above, we summarize:

-1. Create a new class com.xxx.os.Build that extends android.os.Build
+A. Create a new class com.xxx.os.Build that extends android.os.Build
  - `public class Build extends android.os.Build`

 > On an AOSP source code, Build.java is located at path framework/base/core/java/android/os/Build.java.
 In order to create a new class Build that extends existed one, we create a new class at path framework/base/core/java/com/xxx/os/Build.java and extends the old one.

-2. The class must be provided in library com.xxx.os
+B. The class must be provided in library com.xxx.os
  - `package com.xxx.os;`

 > The class has to be provided at library com.xxx.os, so we use package to create the class under the package.

-3. Add field public static final String SW_VERSION whose format must be formatted as `<Android release version>/<Android build string>/<OEM string>`.
+C. Add field public static final String SW_VERSION whose format must be formatted as `<Android release version>/<Android build string>/<OEM string>`.
 Also, `<OEM string>` has to be formatted as `<Vendor name><sp><some vendor specific string>`
  - `public static final String SW_VERSION = deriveSW_VERSION();`

 > We declare a public static final String SW_VERSION and call the method deriveSW_VERSION() to comply with the required format.